donghai163/goson/README.md

 A simple and intuitive way to handle JSON in Go.

 ### About
-Goson was created to simplify reading JSON values within go.
+Goson was created to simplify reading JSON within Go.

 ### Install